hungd0/matrix-equation-c-vs-cpp/README.md

 ## ADDITIONAL INFORMATION
 - C++ version uses vectors to clean up memory without manual delete calls.
 - C++ version uses size_t for x86 compatability
-- Note for the C version: due to the need for intermediate declarations of the Matrix struct, the user must store the result of each operation of a compound equation in a separate struct.
+- Note for the C version: due to the need for intermediate declarations of the Matrix struct (intermediate memory allocation), the user must store the result of each operation of a compound equation in a separate struct (otherwise allocated memory would not be reachable for freeing).
 This is to prevent memory leaks on termination.
 For example, for A+B*C, do:
 ```bash
 ...